Hi, what do you want to do?

 The Farther Away You Are, The Faster Away You Move

 Students explore linear relationships.
-The lesson plan uses science to develop an understanding of the expanding Universe.
+The lesson uses science to develop an understanding of the expanding Universe.
 There are 3 Labs, only 2 of which are required.
 Lab C is an enrichment for higher level classes.

 Curated OER